 We’re going to take a word that has a jam-packed meaning and use it as the jumping off point for a two person, one location scene.
 But we’re going to take it one step further and use words from other languages, like this one:

-I love that!
-I’ll post the link where I got all these words at the end of the three weeks.
 So not only do you have a word that means a mouthful, but we’re using words that at first glance you have no idea what they mean.
-You could only take a wild stab at it, which is precisely what I want you to do.
-And that’s the next part of this exercise.

-Today, we’ll start with a warm-up.
-That Aposiopesis word is really speaking to me, so let’s make it the focus of this week’s exercise.
+Let’s start with Aposiopesis – that word is really speaking to me, so let’s make it the focus of this week’s exercise.

 - The word Aposiopesis means to suddenly and deliberately fail to complete a sentence.
 To break off mid-sentence.